 “Thank you.”

-Sheila smiled at the comment and asked My-re, “Ssskah indicated you have not been eating?”
+Sheila smiled at the comment and asked My‑re, “Ssskah indicated you have not been eating?”
 She then shifted uncomfortably in her seat.
-A frown of annoyance crinkled her brow.
+A frown of annoyance wrinkled her brow.
 She pulled the Grey Wand from her belt and placed it on the table.

 “What’s that?”